kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 ## Checking your Balance

 Before you can tip, you need to know your balance.
-Your balance is the amount of TRTL you have in your tipjar wallet to tip to others.
+Your balance is the amount of XKR you have in your tipjar wallet to tip to others.

-To check your balance, type `.balance`. trtlbot++ will PM you with how much balance you have remaining in your tipjar wallet.
+To check your balance, type `.balance`.
+XKRbot++ will PM you with how much balance you have remaining in your tipjar wallet.

 ![balance](../assets/balance.png)

-If it shows `0.00`, then make sure you have [deposited](#depositing-turtle) some TRTL and it has [been received](#expected-results)
+If it shows `0.00`, then make sure you have [deposited](#depositing-turtle) some XKR and it has [been received](#expected-results)

 ## Tipping People
 To tip someone, type `.tip 12345 @person`.